mrdanishsaleem/js-youtube-downloader/README.md

 # YouTube Downloader

-A simple Node.js application to download YouTube videos using the `ytdl-core` library.
+A simple web application to download YouTube videos using Node.js, Express, and the `ytdl-core` library.

 ## Prerequisites